Soule v. Connecticut Association of Schools

 Description: Ever since the Connecticut Interscholastic Athletic Conference adopted a policy that allows males who identify as female to compete in girls’ athletic events, boys have consistently deprived Selina Soule, Alanna Smith, Chelsea Mitchell, and Ashley Nicoletti of honors and opportunities to compete at elite levels.
 CIAC’s policy is at odds with Title IX, a federal law designed to create equal opportunities for women in education and athletics.

 Female athletes ask 2nd Circuit to set the record straight

 WHO: Alliance Defending Freedom attorneys

-WHAT: Available for media interviews following hearing on motion to dismiss in Soule v.
+WHAT: Available for media interviews following oral arguments in Soule v.
 Connecticut Association of Schools

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.

 # # #

 - Terry Miller wins race over Selina Soule (2020-02-01)

 - Terry Miller wins race over Alanna Smith (2019-04-20)